Skip to content

 What This Calculator Does Not Include

 It can help to remember that this tool only captures direct salary cost.
-It does not account for employer on-costs like social security contributions, retirement savings plan contributions, or benefits — which typically add 20–30% on top of base salary in many countries.
+It does not account for employer on-costs like National Insurance, retirement savings plan contributions, or benefits — which typically add 20–30% on top of base salary in many countries.
 Nor does it reflect the productivity lost in the hours surrounding a meeting.
 The true figure for most organisations is likely higher than what appears on screen.
-Treat the output as a conservative illustration, not a ceiling.
+The output functions as a conservative illustration, not a ceiling.

 A worked example